10 Fundamental Cricket Skills You Should Know – Cricket Basics

 Batsmen need to be quick between the wickets while fielders also need that pace to chase down balls that are heading to the boundary.

-We’re all born with different speed levels but we can keep up with basic sprint training to improve them.
+We’re all born with different speed levels but we can keep up with basic sprint training to maintain and improve them.
 In terms of agility, a good exercise to follow starts with setting up cones between 5 and 10 metres apart.
 Sprint between them and turn at the end as if you were heading into your crease and coming back for a second run.

 6. Throwing and Catching Accuracy